-Newborns immediately begin recognizing faces, and their memory is growing.
+Newborns show a preference for human faces.
+Their memory is growing.
 They look for your face, and can find it.
 Their emotions are intense and hard to control; they need your help in doing so.
 Their emotions are expressed through everything from crying to cooing and babbling.